fonnesbeck/git_tutorial/PITCHME.md

 ![fit](images/commit_push.png)

+Note:
-^ It allows you to
+ It allows you to
 decide which changes make up the next version, called a **commit**, and keeps useful metadata about them.

 ---